-Persons subject to the LPS Act must be personally advised by the court of their right to a court or jury trial.
-If no demand has been made, the court must hold a timely hearing on the conservatorship petition, and the proposed conservatee subsequently has up to five days to demand a trial by court or jury.
-W&I 5350 draws a distinction between a “hearing” and a “trial” on a conservatorship petition and offers no option to a trial court to conduct a bench trial absent a demand by the proposed conservatee.
+Persons subject to LPS conservatorships must be personally advised of their trial rights.
+If no trial demand has been made, the court must hold a “hearing” on the conservatorship petition, and the proposed conservatee then has five days to demand a trial.
+WIC 5350 draws a distinction between a “hearing” and a “trial” and offers no option for a bench trial absent a demand by the proposed conservatee.

-The Court of Appeal holds that AB 333 is fully retroactive to all non-final judgments and reverses appellant’s gang enhancements.
-However, PC 1109, as originally enacted by AB 333, does not apply to special circumstance allegations under PC 190.2(a)(22).
-PC 1109 says nothing about the special circumstance statutes, and its provisions are specific to PC 186.22(a), (b), and (d).
-Moreover, the procedures required by PC 1109 conflict with the procedures set forth in PC 190.1 et seq.
+The Court of Appeal holds that AB 333 is fully retroactive to all non-final judgments but finds PC 1109, enacted by AB 333, does not apply to special circumstance allegations under PC 190.2(a)(22).
+PC 1109 says nothing about the special circumstance statutes, its provisions are specific to PC 186.22(a), (b), and (d), and the procedures required by PC 1109 conflict with the procedures set forth in PC 190.1 et seq.

 The Court of Appeal reverses the denial of defendant’s PC 1170.95 petition where defendant was not personally present at the evidentiary hearing and had not waived his presence, and where the trial court did not consider defendant’s eligibility for resentencing on his attempted murder conviction.
 The court also holds that, at an evidentiary hearing, the trial court acts as an independent factfinder and is not restricted to the jury’s findings from the original trial.